-Five assignments with UNDP.
+Six assignments with UNDP.
 These range from relatively technical work such as researching and writing a Synthesis Report at the conclusion of the UN COVID-19 MPTF in Indonesia (2021) and editing Sierra Leone’s National Human Development Report (2019), to producing more accessible publications including Sierra Leone’s Annual Report (2018) and Indonesia’s Illustrated Results Report (2017).
-Most recently I have had a long-term contract with UNDP Pacific Office working on the UN Pacific Regional Anti-Corruption project (UN-PRAC).
+In 2023 I concluded a 220-day contract with UNDP Pacific Office working on the UN Pacific Regional Anti-Corruption project (UN-PRAC).

 Six assignments with GIZ Indonesia.
 These include producing portfolio ‘marketing’ material (2021) and advocacy and visibility publications concerning South-South and Triangular Cooperation (2019), the Business Hub project management office (2018), competition policy law (2017), national public health insurance (2017), and off-grid electrification (2016).

-Six assignments with the EU.
-For five years I researched and wrote the ‘Blue Book’ annual, the flagship digest of EU development cooperation action in Indonesia (2013-2017), and subsequently led the Jakarta-based EU-ASEAN communications and visibility team (2019-2020).
+Seven assignments with the EU.
+For five years I researched and wrote the ‘Blue Book’ annual, the flagship digest of EU development cooperation action in Indonesia (2013-2017), and I subsequently led the Jakarta-based EU-ASEAN communications and visibility team (2019-2020).

-Four assignments with UNICEF.
+Six assignments with UNICEF.
 Some of my earlier independent work included researching and writing a Good Practice study of pandemic preparedness programming, and developing a Knowledge Management strategy in Indonesia (2009-2010).
-More recently I edited a complex technical report examining the expansion of Mongolian social protection programmes in response to COVID-19 (2021) and since 2023 I have worked as an editor for the Indonesia country office.
+More recently I edited a technical report examining the expansion of Mongolian social protection programmes in response to COVID-19 (2021) and since 2023 I have worked as an editor for the Indonesia country office.

 Four assignments with The Asia Foundation.
-These included producing Synthesis, Good Practice and Theory of Change reports for the DFAT-funded Peduli (‘Care’) programme (2016) and visibility and advocacy material for the DFID-funded SETAPAK land use change and forestry programme in Indonesia (2015).
+These include producing Synthesis, Good Practice and Theory of Change reports for the DFAT-funded Peduli (‘Care’) programme (2016) and visibility and advocacy material for the DFID-funded SETAPAK land use programme (2015).

-Predominantly this work has involved producing text for print or online distribution, but I am also competent in writing and producing video, audio, online, multimedia and social media, and have extensive experience in internal and external communications for advocacy, visibility, knowledge sharing and reporting.
-Aside from accuracy, accessibility and clarity in language, my professional satisfaction hinges on understanding, analysing and articulating complex situations, and finishing the job well.
+Predominantly my work involves producing text for print or online distribution, but I am also competent in writing and producing video, audio, online, multimedia and social media, and have extensive experience in internal and external communications for advocacy, visibility, knowledge sharing and reporting.
+Aside from accuracy, accessibility and clarity, my professional satisfaction hinges on understanding, analysing and articulating complex situations, and finishing the job well.

 A more complete list of assignments includes: